wwombat/sicp/README.md

 * [Or use the online edition](https://mitpress.mit.edu/sicp/full-text/book/book.html)
 * [Or read it old school :)](https://www.amazon.com/Structure-Interpretation-Computer-Programs-Engineering/dp/0262510871)
   * I purchased my copy from used book store on Amazon in exchange for a measly **singular cent!**[<sup>2</sup>](#fn2).
-    I was naturally supremely pleased with myself, up until the point I realized that I had essentially paid them to ship me trash... at which point I became absolutely ecstatic!

 How to work on SICP:
 * [Repl it in emacs!](http://www.nongnu.org/geiser/)